-Traditionally each school has a Board of Trustees (BOT) who govern the school and work alongside the school leaders to deliver great learning opportunities for all students and to achieve and reflect the aspirations of their community.
-In May 2017 both Ormiston Primary School and Ormiston Junior College formed a joint BOT after consultation with the community.
+Traditionally each school has a School Board who govern the school and work alongside the school leaders to deliver great learning opportunities for all students and to achieve and reflect the aspirations of their community.
+In May 2017 both Ormiston Primary School and Ormiston Junior College formed a joint School Board after consultation with the community.
 The two schools share the same vision “To guarantee every learner engages in innovative, personalised world class learning”, the same values and the same policies and systems.

-Every state school and state-integrated school in New Zealand has a Board Of Trustees (BOT).
-Our BOT is currently made up of nine members who are responsible for our governance, (see www.trustee-election.co.nz).
+Every state school and state-integrated school in New Zealand has a School Board.
+Our Board is currently made up of nine members who are responsible for our governance, (see www.trustee-election.co.nz).

 - Leader of Learning as the board’s chief executive, professional advisor and educational leader.